AnleAnja/mi-web-technologien-beiboot-ss2020-Dominikdeimel/docs/decision.md

 In order to decide which PWA features should be implemented, a Lighthouse report was generated.
 Within this report, Lighthouse checks for the fulfillment of various features and explains their relevance.

+The Google Lighthouse report was used for the implementation of the PWA.
+The goal was to work through the different aspects of the report.
+Every aspect was fulfilled in order to provide the best possible progressive web application.

 ## Fast and reliable

 #### Page load is fast enough on mobile networks